-the death of Jesus, it could only have been thought of at a time when gross ignorance prevailed upon all medical subjects.
-We shall not here discuss the reality of the death of Jesus, but we may merely point out that the almost unprecedentedly rapid decease of Jesus was explained by Origen and some of the Fathers as miraculous.
-It has been argued that the thrust of the lance may have been intended to silence those objectors who might have denied the actual death on the ground that the legs of Jesus were not broken like those of the two malefactors, and it certainly is generally quoted as having assured the fact of death.
-The statement that blood flowed from the wound, however, by no means supports the allegation and, although we may make little use of the argument, it is right to say that there is no evidence of any serious kind advanced of the reality of the death of Jesus, here or in the other Gospels.
+menon it must be rejected.
+As a proof of the reality of the death of Jesus, it could only have been thought of at a time when gross ignorance prevailed upon all medical subjects.
+We shall not here discuss the reality of the death of Jesus, but we may merely point out that the almost unprecedentedly rapid decease of Jesus was explained by Origen 1 and some of the Fathers as miraculous.
+It has been argued that the thrust of the lance may have been intended to silence those objectors who might have denied the actual death on the ground that the legs of Jesus were not broken like those of the two malefactors,2 and it certainly is generally quoted as having assured the fact of death.
+The statement that blood flowed from the wound, however, by no means supports the allegation and, although we may make little use of the argument, it is right to say that there is no evidence of any serious kind advanced of the reality of the death of Jesus, here or in the other Gospels.3

 The author of the fourth Gospel himself seems to betray that this episode is a mere interpolation of his own into a narrative to which it does not properly belong.
 According to his own account (xix.
-31), the Jews besought Pilate that the legs might be broken and that the bodies "might be taken away" $(\dot{a}\rho\theta\hat{\omega}\sigma\omega)$ .
-The order to do this was obviously given, for the legs are forthwith broken and of course,
+31), the Jews besought Pilate that the legs might be broken and that the bodies "might be taken away" $(\partial \rho \theta \hat{\omega} \sigma \nu)$.
+The order to do this was obviously given,

-"Oravit Patrem, et exauditus est, et statim ut clamavit ad Patrem, receptus est aut sicut qui potestatem habebat ponendi animam suam, posuit eam quando voluit ipse . . .
-Miraculum enim erat quoniam post tres horas receptus est," &c., &c.
+^{1 &}quot;Oravit Patrem, et exauditus est, et statim ut clamavit ad Patrem, receptus est aut sicut qui potestatem habebat ponendi animam suam, posuit eam quando voluit ipse Miraculum enim erat quoniam post tres horas receptus est," &c., &c.
 Orig. in Matth. ed.
 Delarue, 1740, iii. § 140, p.
 928.

-The use of the verb $\nu i \sigma \sigma \omega$ does not favour the view that the writer intended to express a deep wound.
+2 The use of the verb νίσσω does not favour the view that the writer intended to express a deep wound.

-It has likewise been thought that the representation in Mark xv.
+3 It has likewise been thought that the representation in Mark xv.
 44, that Pilate marvelled at the rapid death of Jesus, and sent for the centurion to ascertain the fact, was made to meet similar doubts, or at least to give assurance of the reality of the death.